 7.1.4.
 How the Registered Name Holder or data subject can access and, if necessary, rectify Personal Data held about them;

 7.1.5.
 The identity and the contact details of the Registrar (as controller) and, where applicable, of the Registrar’s representative in the European Economic Area;

+NCSG Comment: We strongly believe that for most RDS Directory functions, the Registrars are processors.
+Possibly co-controllers, but that would depend on the circumstances.
+ICANN needs to identify itself as a Controller, and name a Chief Privacy Officer.
+In situations where the accredited registrar operates through resellers, this needs to be made clear to registrants, and the relationship of the reseller to the registrant, including all manner of products and services rendered, needs to be clarified from a data protection perspective.

 7.1.6.
 The contact details of its data protection officer, where applicable;